 Speaking as the oracles of God is expository preaching (Neh 8:8).
 When we expound Scripture, we can speak with authority.
 This is what God says, chapter and verse.
 If you want to argue, argue with the Bible.
 The beauty of expository preaching is that verse two follows verse one.
 No one can accuse us of preparing messages for specific individuals.

-Do you speak God’s Word, or are you a purveyor of your notions?
+Do you speak God’s Word, or are you a purveyor of your notions or opinions?
 In speaking gifts, God designs that we transmit his truth.
-We simply chime the truth, and the Holy Spirit does the work of applying truth to experience.
+We chime the truth, and the Holy Spirit does the work of applying truth to experience.